Ronin (Marvel Comics)

-The Clint Barton incarnation of Ronin appears in the Marvel Cinematic Universe film Avengers: Endgame (2019) and the Disney+ series Hawkeye (2021), portrayed by Jeremy Renner.
+Two incarnations of the character appear in the Marvel Cinematic Universe.
+The first incarnation, Clint Barton, portrayed by Jeremy Renner, appears in the film Avengers: Endgame (2019), and the Disney+ series Hawkeye (2021) and Echo (2024).
+The second incarnation, Maya Lopez, portrayed by Alaqua Cox also appears in Hawkeye and Echo.

 Publication history

 The persona of Ronin was created by Brian Michael Bendis and Joe Quesada.
-Bendis stated that the original intention was Matt Murdock as the true identity of Ronin but could not do so due to a conflict with plans in the Daredevil comic book title.
+Bendis stated that the original intention was for Matt Murdock to be the true identity of Ronin, but this was changed due to a conflict with plans in the Daredevil comic book title.

 Fictional character biography

 Maya Lopez

 The original iteration of Ronin first appeared in New Avengers #11 (November 2005) (although the character appeared on the covers of several earlier issues).
 Maya Lopez was the first person to take on the Ronin identity.

 Clint Barton

 The second iteration of Ronin first appeared in New Avengers #27 (April 2007).
-Clinton "Clint" Barton is the second person to have used the Ronin identity.
+Clinton "Clint" Barton is the second person to have used the Ronin identity, after leaving behind his "Hawkeye" alias.

 Alexei Shostakov

 Writer Jim McCann revealed "We're going to learn that there is far more to the Ronin identity than anyone knew, pre-dating [the first two versions] before [the third iteration].
 Why does Ronin exist?
 That's a central mystery we will tackle."
-A Life Model Decoy of Alexei Shostakov is the third individual who dons the Ronin identity.
+Alexei Shostakov is the third individual who dons the Ronin identity.